 And one big factor in the release of microplastics is washing our plastic-based clothes.
 According to the UN Environment Programme, we’re washing half a million tonnes of micofibres into the ocean annually.
 Since around 60% of our clothes are now synthetic, when they’re washed they release those tiny plastic bits, which get flushed back into the water system with our rinse water.
 You’d basically have to be a monk not to have synthetics in your wardrobe at this point, so what to do?
 There are a few options:

-the Guppy Friend (CDN$40, at MEC in Canada, at US$30 at Patagonia in the U.S.), a laundry bag sold at cost that is supposed to capture over 90% of these fibres, according to research at the University of California Santa Barbara.
+the Guppy Friend (CDN$50, US$30 at Patagonia in the U.S.), a laundry bag sold at cost that is supposed to capture over 90% of these fibres, according to research at the University of California Santa Barbara.
 This is what I use to wash my sheddables (namely fleece and any kind of polyester or performance wear).
 I don’t find a ton of lint-like detritus inside but some, which seems fine?
 The bag does reduce friction, meaning fewer fibres.
 It’s also important to only fill the bag halfway.
 U.S. eco yoga wear brand Girlfriend Collective also sells one for $18 U.S.

 the Coraball (US$38 online, available in some Canadian stores), which you place in with your laundry load.
 A recent study from the University of Toronto and the Ocean Conservancy found that it captured 26% of fibres.
 Not bad, though my colleague notes hers also collected a lot of hair.